KingMario/packages/projects/ngx-lodash-pipes/README.md

 5.Version History

+* 0.0.3 ExpressionChangedAfterItHasBeenCheckedError of `_: 'fill'` handled, add some new pipes
 * 0.0.2 remove the umbrella-form pipe (`_`) from the module exports and add an NgxLodashPipeModule to export, add some new pipes
 * 0.0.1 initial version exports the umbrella-form pipe (`_`) and NgxLodashPipesModule with some
 ---